ots-m2m/sew-lwm2m-reference-design/README.md

 # Demo Script

 The demonstration scripts provide a way to demonstrate the Interval Data and Event Data recording, aggregation and delivery.

 ## Interval Data Demonstration

 This demonstration creates a new Water Flow Readings instance to record random values every 5 seconds.
-It then creates a 60 second Delivery Scehdule and an Interval Data Delivery instance to deliver the data every 60 seconds (with random delay).
+It then creates a 60 second Delivery Schedule and an Interval Data Delivery instance to deliver the data every 60 seconds (with random delay).

 The demonstration script is as follows:

 ```
 Setup the device
   ✓ Should set the time (Write to urn:slip:1234567890/3/0/13) (73ms)

 Setup Water Flow Readings for 5 Seconds Recording and 60 second reporting
   ✓ Should create a new Water Flow Readings Instance (Create on urn:slip:1234567890/8010) (92ms)
   ✓ Should configure the Water Flow Reading Instance with 5 second recording (Execute on urn:slip:1234567890/8010/3/9010) (102ms)
   ✓ Should start recording Water Flow Readings (Execute on urn:slip:1234567890/8010/3/4011) (54ms)
   ✓ Should create the 60 seconds Delivery Schedule Instance (Create on urn:slip:1234567890/8004) (140ms)
   ✓ Should create the Interval Data Delivery Instance 2 (Create on urn:slip:1234567890/8002) (111ms)
   ✓ Should observe the Latest Payload resource on Interval Data Delivery instance 2 (Observe on urn:slip:1234567890/8002/2/2) (87ms)
 ```

 Once this is configured the device reports interval data in CBOR encoded payloads every 60s (+random delay) as shown in our server logs